Where is Disability in Hip Hop Dance?

 Dancer by Vehbi Can (Jr Game)

 Traditionally, hip hop dance has been focused on unison and synchronised forms.
 Hence my reasons for believing I could never adapt and be a dancer in the professional world.
 I didn’t match.
 However, with the dancers I have mentioned, this need for symmetry is almost redundant, much like the pioneers of hip hop dance and culture, their differences have given rise to their success.
-Hip hop dance is always evolving, new moves and trends go viral via platforms such as TikTok.
-This illustrates how dance is weaved through the fabric of our communicative world.
+Hip hop dance is always evolving, new moves and trends go viral on TikTok and illustrates how dance is weaved through the fabric of our communicative world.

 For those within dance institutions, if we want to encourage talented and driven people with disabilities into the hip hop dance profession, then we must seek them out and celebrate them.
 What message could we portray if we started to not only include hip hop dancers with disabilities, but showcase disability as a main component of our hip hop routines?
 How much further could hip hop dance evolve if we included those with physical barriers?